ARF RC airplanes

 If you already have modelling experience then completing an ARF rc plane shouldn't prove too much of a challenge at all.

-It's probably fair to say that a larger proportion of ARF airplanes were internal combustion (IC - glow plug, petrol etc.) powered in the early ARF days but nowadays electric power (EP) has become equally as popular for ARF lovers, if not more so.
+It's probably fair to say that a larger proportion of ARF airplanes were internal combustion powered (IC - glow plug, petrol etc.) in the early days of ARF manufactured kits, but nowadays electric power (EP) has become equally as popular, if not more so.

 Indeed, many ARFs originally intended for IC power are being converted to electric power (EP) as electric powertrain components become more powerful, readily available and cheaper to buy than ever before.
 My Seagull Edge 540, in fact, is intended for a 46-55 glow plug engine but I converted it to electric power without too many complications.
-Some manufacturers actually include component options for both power types in the box, so you're free to decide which one you want to go with.
+Some manufacturers actually include component options for both power types, so you're free to decide which one you want to go with.

 The Super Cub is one of the favourites and E-flite a very well respected and popular brand.

-ARF kits also include gliders (the non-powered type) and there are some great ones out there.
+ARF aircraft also include gliders (the non-powered type) and there are some great models out there.
 The obvious beauty here is that you don't have to worry about which suitable powertrain components to purchase!

-I recently bought a Great Planes Spirit Elite ARF which is an excellent kit that went together very well.
+I have a Great Planes Spirit Elite ARF which is an excellent kit that went together very well.
 Here's a pic of the glider out the box awaiting assembly...

-As mentioned earlier an option these days is to buy an ARF combo deal - this is the plane in ARF form sold with a suitable engine/motor and radio gear.
+If you're fortunate enough to find one, an ARF combo deal is a good option.
+This is the plane in ARF form sold with a suitable engine/motor and radio gear.
 This just leaves you to do the installation and finishing work, without having to worry about which motor and rc set to buy.
 This is a great way to purchase an ARF because it ensures a perfect match across all components, and almost always works out cheaper than buying the kit, motor and radio gear separately.
-Not all sellers offer combo deals but it's always worth asking.
+Such combo deals are rare, but it's always worth asking a seller if he can put something together for you.

-On that note, don't be fooled in to thinking that buying an ARF rc airplane is a cheap way of entering the hobby.
-The purchase of an ARF kit, separate radio gear and then the powertrain components will rarely cost less than a Ready To Fly rc plane.
+On a final note, don't be fooled in to thinking that buying an ARF rc airplane is a cheap way of entering the hobby.
+The purchase of an ARF kit, radio gear and powertrain components will almost never cost less than a Ready To Fly rc plane.
 Indeed, the cost of all necessary items to complete an ARF can potentially be more than the plane itself, and that's an important point to remember when considering which type of kit to buy.

 There is a massive choice of ARFs out there these days, so whatever your taste there is sure to be something you like.
 When shopping, do try and support any local model shop you might have.
 If you need to buy online, Amazon is a great place for rc products these days, with all the big manufacturers selling there.